Zalexanninev15/PFT2/README.md

 Application for flashing & dump partitions and disabling Google FRP protection on ZTE Blade V9 Vista and ZTE Blade A7 Vita smartphones, as well as, possibly, on other devices running on Qualcomm processors | [PFT2_Flasher](https://github.com/Zalexanninev15/PFT2/blob/master/Flasher%20commands.md)

 It is a continuation of the development of the [PFT utility](https://4pda.ru/forum/index.php?s=&showtopic=952274&view=findpost&p=85383238) (by [friendki11er](https://4pda.ru/forum/index.php?showuser=198744)), but with a graphical interface, new author and new functionality.

+The app supports 2 file formats:
+- Native FDF (compressed IMG)
+- Directly IMG itself (How to activate support - see in **Setting the app for you:**)

 ## Features